-The Liquidity Coverage Ratio (LCR), is a Basel III metric that measures the sufficiency of High Quality Liquid Assets (HQLA) available to meet net short-term financial obligations over a thirty day period in an acute stress scenario.
-The SAMA regulatory minimum coverage level for LCR is currently 60%, increasing each year to 100% by January 2019.
+The Liquidity Coverage Ratio (LCR) is a Basel III metric that measures the sufficiency of High Quality Liquid Assets (HQLA) available to meet net short-term financial obligations over a thirty day period in an acute stress scenario.
+The SAMA regulatory minimum coverage level for LCR is currently 90%, increasing each year to 100% by January 2019.

 In August 2014, SAMA released the final guideline on "Liquidity Coverage Ratio Disclosure Standards", requiring Saudi banks to disclose LCR beginning Q1 2015.
-LCR is disclosed using the standard Basel disclosure template and is calculated using the average of month-end positions during the quarter.
-The Bank has reported quarterly average LCR of 215% as compared to 196% for the last quarter.
-The increase in LCR ratio is mainly contributed by shedding of bulk deposits and increased inflows from term loans.
+LCR is disclosed using the standard Basel disclosure template and is calculated using the average of daily observations during the quarter.